BC-CSCI-1102-S20-MWF12/ps9/README.md

 ## Overview

 It has been a long and very weird road, but you have arrived at the final problem set for CS2!
+You should be very proud of all that you have accomplished this semester under these challenging circumstances.
+Thank you for always being flexible and understanding.

 In this problem set, you will be exploring a undirected graph built using a subset of the available data from IMDB, the Internet Movie Database.
 The data is stored in a text file I have provided called `imdb.txt`.
 It was downloaded from here: https://www.kaggle.com/PromptCloudHQ/imdb-data and modified to contain only the relevant information for this problem set.

 In this graph of actors from the 999 most popular movies from 2006 to 2016, each vertex is an actor, and each edge is movie that unites that actor with another actor.
 Below is a visualization of a subgraph of this graph: